kylehoac/reading-notes/README.md

 # Growth Mindset
-A growth mindset is a mindset where you are able to push yourself to learn new things, and accept that failure is a part of the learning experience.
+When you are in a growth mindset, it puts you in a headspace where you can push yourself to learn new things, and accept that failure is a part of the learning experience.
+This mindset is essential for success in every field of work, and allows you to overcome any obstacles that may be in your way.

-## I want to keep myself in a growth mindset.
+## How do you maintain a growth mindset?
-- I can stay posivite
+- Stay positive
-- I can continue to learn
+- Learn from your mistakes (failure is the greatest teacher)
-- I can encourage others
+- Encourage asking for help, and turning to others for answers

 ## Heading 2
 * Item 1
 * Item 2